cwcon/push/learn/previewing-work.md

    in your browser.

 3. When you are done working on *Push*, you can return to your command line terminal and stop the web server.
-Just holding down the `Control` button and hitting the `C` key on your keyboard.
+Just hold down the `Control` key and hit the `C` key on your keyboard.
    You’ll see that your command line returns something similar to:

         ^C[2012-11-18 13:47:08] INFO  going to shutdown ...